-(\$ million) 2012 2011
+(\$ million) 2013 2012

-Audit services 7.0 7.7
+Audit services 9.6 7.0

-Audit-related services 0.4 0.5
+Audit-related services 0.5 0.4

-Tax services 0.5 0.2
+Tax services 0.5 0.5

-Other services/additional fees 0.2 0.6
+Other services/additional fees 0.1 0.2

-Total 8.1 9.0
+Total 10.7 8.1

 - Audit services are defined as the audit work required to allow the external auditor to issue an opinion on the statutory and regulatory filings of the Group and its subsidiaries.
 This category therefore includes services such as statutory and other legally required audits, attest services, comfort letters, consents and assistance with and review of documents filed with the US Securities and Exchange Commission. - Audit related services include assurance and associated services provided by auditors but which are not necessarily provided by the external auditor.
 These services include audits of pension funds and employee benefit plans, due diligence and related audits, internal control reviews and consultation concerning financial accounting and reporting standards. - Tax services include all services performed by the external auditor's tax department except those services related to the audit.
-It includes tax compliance, tax planning, and tax advice. - Other services/additional fees include advice relating to process improvements, training and subscription fees for accounting, and reporting updates.
+It includes compliance to tax law, tax planning, and tax advice. - Other services/additional fees include advice relating to process improvements, training and subscription fees for accounting, and reporting updates.